Traditional Joo Chiat Prawn Mee Review: An Overlooked Singaporean Hawker Gem!

 Final Verdict:

 Traditional Joo Chiat Prawn Mee is a shining example of why Singapore’s hawker culture is so beloved.
 It’s a dish that’s steeped in tradition, crafted with care, and bursting with flavour.
-This prawn mee is great for those who want to experience the traditional old school taste, which is simple and lighter in flavour and this bowl of prawn mee in my humble opinion is exactly it.
+This bowl of prawn noodles is great for those who want to experience the traditional old school taste, which is simple and lighter in flavour and this bowl of prawn noodles in my humble opinion is exactly it.

 Rating: 4 / 5